For many, becoming self-employed requires entering new territory, especially when it comes to taxes.

 If you’re a freelancer or contract worker, provide a service in which a client pays you more than $600 per year, or you earn more than $10 in royalties per year, it’s possible you’ll receive a 1099-MISC form.
 This form is similar to a W-2, in that it lists your earnings, but differs in that it’s designated for contract work or “miscellaneous” income as opposed to employee income.

-You may not only receive a 1099-MISC but if you hire contractors in your business, you may need to send one if you paid a contractor more than $600 in fees during the tax year.
+You may not only receive a 1099-MISC, you may need to send one if you hired a contractor and paid them more than $600 in fees during the tax year.

 Here are common questions and answers related to the 1099 -MISC form.

 What’s on the 1099-MISC Form?